Battle of Mudki

-The Battle of Mudki was fought on 18 December 1845, between the forces of the East India Company and part of the Sikh Khalsa Army, the army of the Sikh Empire of the Punjab.
-The British army won an untidy encounter battle, suffering heavy casualties.
+The Battle of Mudki was fought on 18 December 1845, between the forces of the British East India Company and a part of the Sikh Khalsa Army, the army of the Sikh Empire.
+The British army were able to win the battle, despite suffering heavy casualties in the process.

 Background

 The Sikh Empire of the Punjab had been held together by Maharajah Ranjit Singh.
 Ranjit Singh had maintained a policy of friendship with the British East India Company, who held territories adjoining the Punjab, while at the same time building up the Khalsa, to deter aggression.
 When he died in 1839, the Sikh empire fell into increasing disorder.
 As several successive rulers and ministers were deposed or murdered, the army expanded and became increasingly restive.
 To secure their hold on power, some of the leaders in the Punjab goaded their army into a war against the British.

 The Governor General of the Bengal Presidency (and in effect, of all British-controlled India) was Sir Henry Hardinge.
 Receiving reports of the disorder in the Punjab, he wrote late in 1845, "... it is evident that the Rani and the Chiefs are for their own preservation, endeavouring to raise a storm which, when raised, they will be powerless to direct or allay."
 He increased the British military force on the borders of the Punjab, stationing a division of 7,000 at Ferozepore, and moving other troops to Ambala and Meerut.

-The Sikh Khalsa Army began the war by crossing the Sutlej River, which marked the frontier between the Punjab and British territory on 10 December 1845.
+The Sikh Khalsa Army began by crossing the Sutlej River into other territory held by the kingdom after provocation from the British, which the British deemed unacceptable on 11 December 1845.

-British Advance
+British advance

 The main British and Bengal Army, under its commander-in-chief, Sir Hugh Gough, began marching rapidly from its garrisons at Ambala and Meerut towards Ferozepur.
 Although the march took place in India's cold weather season, the troops were enveloped in choking dust clouds and water and food were short.
 Hardinge accompanied the army, waiving his right to command.

 The British reached Mudki, 18 mi from Ferozepur in the afternoon of 18 December.
 Having commandeered grain from the village, they began preparing their first proper meal for some days.
 An advance guard of the Sikh army, commanded by Lal Singh, Vizier of the Sikh Empire, spotted the British cooking fires and advanced.
 The terrain was a flat sandy plain, with occasional villages and patches of scrub.